DakshBaxi/Redigo-tcp/Readme.md

 ---

-**License**

-This project is provided for educational purposes.
-Add a LICENSE file or adapt licensing as needed for your use.

 Enjoy exploring RediGo!
 If you'd like, I can also add unit tests, a CI workflow, or switch the protocol to RESP as a follow-up.